 *We guarantee to interview all applicants who declare a disability and who meet the minimum essential criteria for any vacancy.

-In December 2018 we were awarded the Disability Confident Employer certificate.
-As a Disability Confident Employer we:
+In December 2018 we were awarded the Disability Confident Employer certificate, which means as a Disability Confident Employer we:

 - have undertaken and successfully completed the Disability Confident self-assessment

 - are taking all of the core actions to be a Disability Confident employer